Impact of Vaccines on Antimicrobial Resistance

 Visa, work permit and settled status costs

-If you have named researchers on your grant whose salaries will be funded by Wellcome, you can ask for visa or work permit costs to help them take up their posts at the host organisation.
+If you have named people on your grant whose salaries will be funded by Wellcome, you can ask for visa or work permit costs to help them take up their posts at the host organisation.
 You can also ask for:

 We will pay for the materials and consumables you need to carry out your proposed research, including: